-Sound artist & composer David Stalling has been collaborating with seismologist Sergei Lebedev and his team at DIAS since 2018 to develop a new set of tools for making sounds of the Earth audible by the human ear, using the latest surround sound technology.
+Sound artist & composer David Stalling has collaborated with a team of seismologists at DIAS, led by Sergei Lebedev (now a DIAS Adjunct Professor, and at Cambridge University), since 2018.
+What has emerged is a new set of tools for making sounds of the Earth audible by the human ear, using the latest surround sound technology.
 Seismometers and underwater hydrophones record vibrations of the ground, vibrations of the seafloor and acoustic waves in the water.
 Variations in the amplitude of the vibrations in different directions at the same location and between different locations add spatial information on the signals.
 Stalling found a new way to make this spatial information audible using the ambisonic surround sound technique.
 The renderings of these vibrations into the sonic domain make for an enthralling, immersive listening experience.
 Good quality loudspeakers or headphones are highly recommended!

 David Stalling: sonification design, sound creations and video

-Sergei Lebedev: project lead (DIAS), text, design, seismic data
+Sergei Lebedev: project lead (former DIAS Professor, now DIAS Adjunct Professor, and at the University of Cambridge), text, design, seismic data